Implementing SSO between Papyrs and other applications using JSON Web Tokens (JWTs)

-In turn, Papyrs also integrates with Activity Directory and Google Apps Single Sign On mechanisms.
+In turn, Papyrs also integrates with Activity Directory, Google Apps (G Suite) Single Sign On, and Slack Single Sign On mechanisms.
 These mechanisms can also be combined.
 For example, users can log in to Papyrs with their Active Directory credentials, and third party applications can then authenticate against Papyrs users without any additional password prompts.

 Registering your external application for SSO with Papyrs

 The SSO mechanism is based on JSON Web Tokens (JWT) .
 Your application sends a SSO request to Papyrs, wich then returns a signed JWT containing details about the authenticated user.Registering your application with Papyrs

 In order to register your application with Papyrs, send the following information to [email protected]:

 SHARED_SECRET - A secret string, shared only between your application and Papyrs.

 CALLBACK_URL - The callback URL endpoint of your application to which the user is redirected with a token (JWT) after it has been authenticated by Papyrs.

 We will register your application, and send you the SSO URL your application can use to request a token (e.g. https://example.papyrs.com/accounts/sso?app_id=example_app).Single Sign On flow

 The mechanism your application should follow is very simple and consists of the following steps: